-The board of adjustment or historic preservation board may affirm, reverse or modify the decision appealed from, provided that the board of adjustment shall not take any action which conflicts with or nullifies any of the provisions of this article.
+The board of adjustment may affirm, reverse or modify the decision appealed from, provided that the board of adjustment shall not take any action which conflicts with or nullifies any of the provisions of this article.
 The word "decision" as used herein shall not include the filing of any action by the tree preservation agency in any court.
-The board of adjustment or historic preservation board's approval of an appeal that overrides the decision of the tree preservation agency may be subject to the board's approval of a tree replacement and mitigation plan that consists of tree replacement on or off site, or money contribution into the tree trust fund in compliance with this section, or both a tree replacement on or off site and money contribution into the tree trust fund in compliance with this section.
+The board of adjustment's approval of an appeal that overrides the decision of the tree preservation agency may be subject to the board's approval of a tree replacement and mitigation plan that consists of tree replacement on or off site, or money contribution into the tree trust fund in compliance with this section, or both a tree replacement on or off site and money contribution into the tree trust fund in compliance with this section.